Clarity-Digital-Twin/SeizureTransformer/literature/arxiv_submission/CURRENT_DRAFT/P0_ACCURACY_CHECKLIST.md

 - On TUSZ they only report F1/Sens/Prec (Table III) and AUROC (Figure 3)
 - We are the FIRST to evaluate FA/24h on TUSZ using NEDC
 - This is why our 27x-137x comparison is valid - we're comparing Dianalund claim to TUSZ reality

+---

+## ✅ FINAL SUMMARY - READY TO FIX

+### Investigation Complete:
+- ✅ Verified all numbers against original paper
+- ✅ Found TWO errors that need fixing
+- ✅ Confirmed our main claims are correct

+### Only TWO fixes needed:
+1. **TUSZ version**: v1.5.2 → v2.0.3 (2 locations)
+2. **Notch filter claim**: Remove false claim that we added 1 Hz notch (1 location)

+### Everything else VERIFIED CORRECT:
+- Our 37% sensitivity citation ✓
+- Our 27x-137x gaps ✓
+- Our claim they never report FA/24h on TUSZ ✓
+- All other technical specs ✓

+**PROCEED WITH FIXES NOW**